 Mint contains a number of vitamins and minerals, which are vital to maintain a healthy body.
 Mint is rich in Vitamins A and C and also contains smaller amounts of Vitamin B2.
 Vitamin C is an important antioxidant and may help to decrease the risk of certain cancers such as colon and rectal cancer.
 Although mint may be consumed in small quantities, the vital nutrients obtained are still beneficial to one’s health.

 Mint also contains a wide range of essential minerals such as manganese, copper, iron, potassium and calcium.

 Dinner: Poached Cod and Roasted Asparagus.
-This by far looks like the best meal of the day and to me seems the most well balanced.
-It follows how I eat now with a low carb evening meal.
+This by far looks like the best meal of the day and to me seems the most well-balanced.
+It follows how I eat now with a low-carb evening meal.

-Tomorrow I will post about how I feel from my exercise routine and how I made it through the day with the food, and how well it tastes.
+Tomorrow I will post about how I feel from my exercise routine how I made it through the day with the food, and how well it tastes.
 Hope you will join me in my progress!